radar/banana/README.markdown

 works.
 If no strategy is valid, then you're out of luck.
 If no strategy allows the user to be authenticated, then you're out of luck again.

-By "valid", I mean that it passes the +valid?+ method test for the defined strategy (which is inside `config/application.rb`, remember?).
+By "valid", I mean that it passes the `valid?` method test for the defined strategy (which is inside `config/application.rb`, remember?).
 If it *does* pass that, then it'll call the `authenticate!` method on that strategy, running the code inside it.